-The additional benefit of hair testing is that it shows the levels of essential minerals in your dog's body.
-I have seen many test results of many dogs and can now recognize purely from the hair test if a dog is fed kibble or a raw or cooked diet without supplements, with synthetic or natural supplements.
+The additional benefit of hair testing is it shows the levels of essential minerals in your dog's body.
+I have seen many test results of many dogs and can now recognize purely from the hair test if a dog is fed kibble or a raw or cooked diet without supplements or with synthetic or natural supplements.

 Should a hair test be done before a cleanse?

 A HairQ test is a good start to a treatment or preventive plan.

-Some people mistakenly assume that hair testing eliminates the need for a regular detox process or that hair testing is not needed if a cleanse is planned.
-Most of the people I work with appear to really enjoy knowing where their dog's toxin and mineral levels are at and they also want to see if the food they buy is good quality.
-It is also good to see the toxin level decline as time progresses and repeated cleanses are done.
+Most of the people I work with really enjoy knowing where their dog's toxin and mineral levels are at and they also want to see if the food they buy is good quality.
+It's good to see the toxin levels decline over time when repeated cleanses are done.
 I usually suggest a cleanse every six months starting at one year of age.

-When I started this protocol in my practice, I was shocked to see how quickly, for example, mercury disappears from the body.
-Most sources suggest it takes years to get rid of mercury, however, it appears to take much shorter time with the cleanse protocol I will write about in Chapter 3.
+When I started this protocol in my practice, I was shocked to see how quickly mercury, for example, disappears from the body.
+Most sources suggest it takes years to get rid of mercury, however, it appears to take a much shorter time with the cleanse protocol I will write about in Chapter 3.

 Next: The Cleanse and Detox process